JayIke/rpi-webcam-gadget/README.md

 ## Video Processing and Software Stack
 The Big Picture:
 The `Libcamera` software stack is primarily responsible for enabling access to camera data.
 It bypasses the GPU of which users do not have access to and provides the API interface for applications.
 Our AI functions are built on top of this framework.
 The computer vision library, `opencv`, will be responsible for autonomously manipulating the live video stream.
 Autonomous behavior is defined by the combination of logic, prebuilt ML models, and event loops.
-However, `opencv` cannot acquire frames independently, so it imports a friend to do the snag and grab - `pycamera2`. `v4l2` (Linux video/camera kernel interface) is the low-level interface between user-space and the kernel.
+However, `opencv` (for some reason) relies on `pycamera2` to grab frames. `v4l2` (Linux video/camera kernel interface) is the low-level interface between user-space and the kernel.
 The goal is to define a camera system comprised of the following software grouped by function:
 1) Computer vision and processing --> `opencv` and `picamera2` will work together to acquire and manipulate frames.
   To do: Direct output to an images/slideshow directory, buffer, or other output type accessible by uvc-gadget program.
 2) Host-side Control and GPIO signaling - Build on top of working `ConfigFS` framework in the `processing` or `extension unit (xu)` directory to query and respond to IOCTL requests and GPIO signals.
 For example, toggle blur effect or camera stream on and off.
 File descriptors in this directory rely on the uvc-chain configuration (source/output ids).
 May need to tear down or build up  after disable or enable signal is received - in runtime.